patrickcapaldo/rheumactive-v2/README.md

 ## Installation Workflow

-The Makefile tracks progress using marker files in `.install_markers/`.
-This ensures:
+The Makefile orchestrates these scripts in the correct order:
-- Steps aren't repeated unnecessarily
-- You can resume after interruption
-- Dependencies are respected

 ### Normal Installation Flow
 ```